Drexel-UHC/covid_inequities_project/Vaccination/inequities/README.md

 ## inequities_vacc_city_level.csv

-This table contains the inequities in COVID-19 outcomes by city-level characteristics.
+This table contains the inequities in COVID-19 vaccination rates by city-level characteristics.
 The columns in the table are described below.

 | Columns       | Description                                                                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |